Create a Rabbit Control Program

 Improve

-After implementing the integrated management plan for rabbit control there should be some knowledge of how successful the plan has been.
-Evaluating the plan and reflecting on what worked and what didn't will provide an insight on how to improve next time and build on successes.
-If the Rabbitscan tools mentioned earlier have been used, evaluating the rabbit control plan will be easier.
+Evaluating the he integrated management plan for rabbit control and reflecting on what worked and what didn't will provide an insight on how to improve next time and build on successes.

 Rabbit control is a long-term, recurring program so revision is very important.
 Doing the same things over and over will only produce the same results.
 Apply learnings into the revison and adopt these for future planning.